 When this happens, the water level inside is set too high.
 When the ball closures are at the top of the drink well, there is still water capacity in the trough.
 When the water level inside is too high and the ball is pushed, water inside is displaced and must go somewhere.
 Consequently, it comes out through the water seal between the top and the base.
 This can also happen if the fountain is not installed on a level surface or if you have a leaky valve.
 If your valve is leaking either replace the valve or the valve rubber.
 Learn more about our valves here.

-A concrete pad large enough for the animals to stand on while drinking is recommended to prevent a mud-hole from forming next to the fountain.
-We also recommend a step to make livestock step up to the fountain and to aid with cleaning around the fountain.
+A concrete pad large enough for the animals to stand on while drinking is recommended to prevent a mud-hole from forming next to the fount.
+We also recommend a step to make livestock step up to the fount and to aid with cleaning around the fount.
 The easiest way to explain this is to go to the installation link on this web-site.
 You can also download instruction manuals found here to see how installation is done.